Fish and Wildlife Service, Interior.

 Start Amendment Part

 a.
-Adding a table entry immediately following the entry for “Copper-clad iron”; and End Amendment Part
+Adding a table entry for “Corrosion-inhibited copper”, immediately following the entry for “Copper-clad iron”; and End Amendment Part

 Start Amendment Part